EmediongEdet/Command_line_calculator_with_Cplusplus/README.md

 Inheritance with virtual functions

 ### Purpose
-The purpose of this program is to help one become familiarize with the basics C++ language and its abilities in solving real-life problems.
+The purpose of this program is to help one become familiar with the basics of C++ language and its abilities to solve real-life problems.

 [Software Demo Video](https://youtu.be/xZ0vg4BABC8)